- I was born very young, early in the morning, and quite small. (L’Hôpital Saint-Michel, in Montréal at 0105hrs, weighing 6lb 6oz)

 - I’ve thrice qualified for the Boston Marathon, but only ran it twice.
 My fastest marathon was in 3:09:45.
 My fastest 1/2 marathon was 1:24:??

 - I have no time for liars, manipulators, abusers, bullies, cheaters, racists, and selfish types.
-I’ve experienced more than enough shenanigans from those types.
+Yet, I’ve experienced more than enough shenanigans from those types.

 - I stand up for children, victims of abuse, and adults who have been disadvantaged, fallen through the cracks, or left behind due to no fault of their own.

-- The day after I retired I jumped on my overlarge motorcycle and started riding south.
+- The day after I retired I jumped on my overlarge motorcycle and started riding west and then south.
 When the road ended at the most southern city in the world, I turned around and headed back north.
 On that trip I rode my motorcycle 65,000 km between New Brunswick, Canada and Ushuaia, Argentina.

 - Wanderlust has bit me quite hard.